 The Revival period in nineteenth century American interior design and architecture was a direct result of the rapidly changing country.
 In reaction to growing urbanization, mechanization and demographic changes, many Americans pined for simpler times and romanticized the past.
 The result was a revival of many design styles from antiquity, which were thought to reflect the values of the homeowner and their family.
 Furniture, lighting and architectural elements drew inspiration from Greek, Gothic, Egyptian, Spanish and Rococo styles to name a few.
 Today, we see the Revivalist spirit in the detailing, materials and color palettes of rooms and signature pieces, in concert with more eclectic and modern design tastes.

 Rietveld interior design balances new and old by blending elements from the modern world with Arts and Crafts style.
 Chairs and tables feature very sharp, sleek lines to reflect a contemporary functionalist aesthetic.
-Architect Gerrit Rietveld designed the iconic Rietveld red and blue chair, which is considered a representation of the Modernist and Neoplasticism movements.
+Architect Gerrit Rietveld designed the iconic Rietveld red and blue chair, which is considered a representation of the Dutch Modernist and Neoplasticism movements (though not of pure De Stijl inspiration) [Jensen 2007].
 The seat of the chair is bright blue, while the back is red, and the ends of the arms are yellow, bringing splashes of primary colors into the home.
-His zig-zag chair is easily recognized, while the Shroder House remains the last true representation of De Stijl architecture.
+His zig-zag chair is easily recognized, while the Shroder House remains the last true representation of De Stijl (Dutch for “the style”) architecture.
 Shades used on the walls are neutral and include whites, grays and blacks.
 Large picture windows put the focus on nature and the dramatic views of the outdoors.
 Rietveld light fixtures are sleek and understated, like simple white pendants and floor lamps with little to no ornamentation.

 Rococo interiors share a similar look to French style in that they’re light, elegant and airy.
 The color palette is predominantly made up of ivory, light pastels and golds.
 Mirrors are a common decorating tool used to enhance natural light and make the space appear larger.
 Rococo furniture is defined by elaborate carvings handmade by craftsmen.
 Lines on tables, chairs and sofa are always curved and soft.
 Asymmetrical decorations are another big part of Rococo style, and they’re typically inspired by elements of nature such as conches, waves, corals and shells.